New & Used Toyota Avalon: In Depth

 GET A FREE PRICE QUOTE

-The Toyota Avalon is now in its third generation and is the largest sedan that the high-volume Japanese currently sells.
-The Avalon is essentially the Toyota Camry’s bigger brother, but despite shared underpinnings between the two models, the newest Avalon generation puts a focus on styling, which is something that has been missing from earlier Avalons.
+The Toyota Avalon is now in its third generation and is the largest sedan that the high-volume Japanese has on the market.
+The Avalon is essentially the Toyota Camry’s bigger brother, but despite shared underpinnings between these two models, the newest Avalon generation focuses on styling, which is something that has lacked from earlier Avalons.

 The flagship Avalon is now offered with not only a V-6 engine (shared with the Camry and also the Lexus ES luxury sedan) but also a new Avalon Hybrid model, which boosts its fuel economy to previously unattained levels.
 The hybrid Avalon has no direct competition, but the Avalon range faces off against full-size offerings from other brands, including the Buick LaCrosse, Chevy Impala, Ford Taurus, and Hyundai Azera.